spyder-ide/spyder-docs/doc/installation.rst

 To run Spyder when installed standalone, you can simply use your operating system's typical method of launching applications, such as opening it from the :guilabel:`Start` menu on Windows (or the Taskbar, if you've pinned it there), or from Launchpad, Spotlight or the :guilabel:`Applications` folder on macOS (or the Dock, if you've added it there).

-On macOS, the first time you open Spyder, you may see a message that it cannot be opened because "the developer cannot be verified".
-If so, right-click on the application, select :guilabel:`Open`, then click :guilabel:`Open` in the resulting dialog, and the warning will no longer be shown.
-You can also click :guilabel:`Open Anyway` under :menuselection:`Security & Privacy --> General` in System Preferences.